-Assistant Manager: Eléonore le Corvaisier
+Preserve Manager: Eléonore le Corvaisier

 Godwin Ranch Cave Preserve consists of 105 acres of gently sloping cedar and oak thicket.
 Retired pastureland, the site abuts land managed by the U.S. Army Corp of Engineers and the developing edge of Georgetown.
 Caves on the preserve are small and due to their sensitivity, are closed to visitation without a permit from the USFWS to conduct approved scientific research and bio-monitoring.

 The preserve is a known locality for famous and endangered Texas karst invertebrates including: Coffin Cave Mold beetle (Batrisodes texanus), Bone Cave harvestmen (Texella reysei), Texas Cave Scorpion (Pseudouroctonus reddelli), cave cricket (Ceuthophilus secretus), and troglobitic millipede (Cambala speobia).
 Since this land had Texella reyesi identified on it and the geology is favorable for forming the type of subsurface voids needed for karst invertebrate habitat, it was set aside as a mitigation property as part of the Lakeline Mall Habitat Conservation Plan (LLMHCP) in 1992.
 Since then, annual cricket counts have occurred in July or August since the 1993.
 Obligations for biological surveys in the caves per the Habitat Conservation Plan have been met but for continued research, cricket counts and biology surveys in Temples of Thor Cave continue.
 Zara Environmental, LLC, under contract with TCMA, conducts biannual surveys of cave fauna in Temples of Thor Cave.